 Although such sites control a marginal part of the digital distribution market and don’t necessarily have the same clout as Steam, they aren’t to be ignored as they, more often than not, entice players with discounted prices on even the biggest AAA titles.

-The internet is less of a digital wild west than it was a decade ago, but it still pays to be cautious especially when buying from unknown storefronts for the first time.
+The internet is less of a digital wild west than it was a decade ago, but it still requires to be cautious, especially when buying from unknown storefronts for the first time.

 What Is Green Man Gaming?

 Established in 2009, Green Man Gaming is a UK-based digital video game retailer that distributes digital versions of PC, Nintendo 3DS, and PlayStation 4 titles in 195 countries and 16 different currencies.
 As for writing, Green Man Gaming has English, Dutch, Spanish, and Portuguese language portals.

 The retailer offers upwards of 7,000 games from obscure indie developers to massive publishers such as Nintendo and Sony.

 Green Man Gaming mainly specializes in game keys with the overwhelming majority of keys redeemable on Steam, alongside proprietary publisher gaming platforms such as Ubisoft’s Uplay.
 Publishers and third-party distributors provide the keys to Green Man Gaming in equal measure.

 Initially, Green Man Gaming offered a digital trade-in service whereby game keys were deactivated and resold as pre-owned but were for intents and purposes equal to buying the games brand new.

 It also previously sold physical versions of PC, PlayStation 3, PlayStation 4, Xbox 360, and Xbox One games, in addition to consoles and various peripherals such as controllers.